Nexus-Mods/NexusMods.App/docs/developers/misc/research/00-update-implementation-research.md

-!!! note "This document is the *former* design document on how to handle updates via Nexus Mods."

-    By request, the approach used was changed from the steps in [Our Approach to Updates](#our-approach-to-updates) to using a [much simpler design][current-adr] during implementation.

-    This document remains as a research document.
+!!! info "This is a research document, listing the various caveats, edge cases and existing solutions for generic updates on *Nexus Mods*"

-!!! info "Supporting ***generic*** mod updates on the Nexus today is a tricky subject."
+    Supporting ***generic*** mod updates on the Nexus today is a tricky subject.

 ## Problem Statement